zenphantom/ml-git/docs/plugins.md

 </br>

 Responsible to count the number of rows for specific files in the user workspace.
 Returns two dict that's contains the number of rows for each file.
+This signature will be triggered during the execution of the ml-git status command.

 *Definition:*